xiaoli8848/Sparrow_Java/README.md

 - Launch all versions of Minecraft
 - Downloads all versions of Minecraft
-- Uses the UI by JavaFX to launch (or manage) the different versions of Minecraft in the same path.
+- Uses the UI by JavaFX to launch (or download) the different versions of Minecraft.